Right now only, you can buy the course for a 10% discount.

 Credit

 This occurs when an institution lends money but faces difficulty in its retrieval, affecting available funds and potentially incurring additional costs to recover the owed amount.
+Credit risk management is crucial in preventing such losses.

 Market